+- (b) The eight-foot circle a radius of four feet (1.219 metres); - (c) The four-foot circle a radius of two feet (60.96 centimetres); and, - (d) The button a radius of a minimum six inches (15.24 centimetres). - (e) The marking of the centre line and tee line may be omitted from the button area. - (5) A tee centre (capable of accepting a measuring device) shall identify the intersection of the tee line and centre line of each house.
+The base portion shall be securely anchored at the exact intersection of the tee line and centre line of each house.

+(6) Hacks:

-- (b) The eight (8) foot circle a radius of four (4) feet (1.219 metres); - (c) The four (4) four foot circle a radius of two (2) feet (60.96 centimetres); and, - (d) The button a radius of a minimum six (6) inches (15.24 centimetres). - (e) The marking of the centre line and tee line may be omitted from the button area. - (5) An adjustable tee centre shall identify the intersection of each tee line and each centre line.
-The base portion shall be securely anchored at the exact intersection of the tee line and centre line of each house, and the top portion should be capable of vertical adjustment to suit varying ice levels.
-The design of the tee centre shall be accepted by Curling Canada. - (6) Hacks: - (a) The hack(s) used for delivery shall be of a style and size accepted by Curling Canada. - (b) The hack(s) shall not exceed 8 inches (20.32 centimetres) in length. - (c) If two (2) hacks are used, the back edge of each hack shall be placed 12 feet (3.658 metres) from the tee and the inside edge of each hack shall be no further than 3 inches (7.62 centimetres) from the centre line. - (d) If one (1) moveable hack or fixed hack is used, it shall be placed with the back edge of the hack 12 feet (3.658 metres) from the tee and be either centered on the centre line or, with the inside edge no further than 3 inches (7.62 centimetres) from the centre line (left or right). - (7) The 'Ice Dimensions (Diagram)' (page 8) shows the proper layout of the sheet in accordance with the measurements in this section.
+- (a) The hack(s) used for delivery shall be of a style and size accepted by Curling Canada. - (b) Each hack shall not exceed 8 inches (20.32 centimetres) in length. - (c) If two hacks are used, the back edge of each hack shall be placed 12 feet (3.658 metres) from the tee and the inside edge of each hack shall be no further than 3 inches (7.62 centimetres) from the centre line. - (d) If one moveable hack or fixed hack is used, it shall be placed with the back edge of the hack 12 feet (3.658 metres) from the tee and be either centered on the centre line or, with the inside edge no further than 3 inches (7.62 centimetres) from the centre line (left or right). - (7) The 'Ice Dimensions (Diagram)' shows the proper layout of the sheet in accordance with the measurements in this section.